 No internal geometry has been left behind due to booleans:

-Non-manifold geometry is defined as any edge shared by more than two faces.
-This can occur when a face or edge is extruded but not moved, which results in two identical edges directly on top of one another.
+Non-manifold geometry refers to any edge that is shared by more than two faces.
+This situation typically arises when a face or edge is extruded but remains in its original position, resulting in two identical edges directly overlapping each other.

-In the example below, two cubes have one edge in common.
-Non-manifold geometry exists because one edge is shared by four faces:
+In the following example, there are two cubes sharing an edge.
+Non-manifold geometry is present because this particular edge is shared by four faces: